New here? Read TOURING TERRAFORMED VENUS--and expect some shocks.

 Flying, sleeping, flying, sleeping, as the sun sets slowly behind us, we creep into Aphrodite's dry heart.
 The woods and snows slowly thin on the ranges looming above; the lakes shrink and the grassy shores turn dusty.
 In dusk, we fly on, grateful for the cooler air.
 Over the ridges to the north is grim Veden-Emma Desert, about the driest on Venus.
 Basins like this usually cup great lakes, but Veden-Emma is near the dry equator and cut off from sea-winds in all directions, so only a few salt ponds break the desert.
 It's a bad place to fly even at night, but deadly in sunlight--not so much for sheer heat, for it's high desert shaded by the rings, but because the few springs dry up during the week-long day.

-We'll turn south instead, into the Onissya Basin.
-Fed by occasional storms off the Aino Ocean, Onissya holds a shallow, brackish, reedy inland sea some 1000 km across--comparable to the Caspian.
-Lake Onissya's shores are marshy and mobile--the lake swells and shrinks like a beating heart, though it's hard to predict what the climatic cycle will be.
-Around the lake is a wide grassy plain, desert in the north where we came from, greening a bit in the south.
-We land in the lake, on O'Connor Island, near the west shore.
+We'll camp out in the lake, on O'Connor Island, near the west shore.
 O'Connor was formed by an impact crater, with a central lake inside the crater walls--a ring-island more Martian than Cytheran.
 Though on second thought, since the water level of Lake Onissya will fluctuate and the shoreline is so uncertain, O'Connor's a toss-up between a cape and a true island.
 Maybe it alternates, like Mont St. Michel.
 We'll camp by the inner lake and not worry about it.
-If you're from Mars, you'll feel back home, if you can ignore the rings.
+If you're from Mars, you'll feel back home.
+Good old craterlake!
+Just ignore the rings in that pale Cytheran sky.

 We follow the south coast back toward Artemis in the predawn light.
 Here too, the gentle land feels unlike most of Aphrodite.
 Ahead is Naguchitsa Bay, a twisty triangle 600 km wide but narrow-mouthed, nearly blocked by Naguchitsa Island (250 km long) leaving east and west passages to the Aino Sea.
 West of the bay loom the dark pine-topped ridges of Artemis Corona--and this time, we climb over at sunrise, into another country.

-In any case, whatever the geologic cause, Artemis Chasma is extraordinary--deep, narrow, mountain-flanked, and curving in a near-perfect arc for over 4000 km.
-What's more, the setting is gorgeous.
-We've reached, at last, the edge of the rainy zone.
-The Aino coast and the ridges lining Artemis Sound have tall redwood and cedar forests.
-Around the mouth of Artemis Deep, where storms can penetrate inland, these woods are hundreds of km wide.
-Inland, gradually, the land dries to savanna, to prairie, to semi-desert, except on the many wooded ridges.
-The north is mostly dry hills.
 But the drying is slow and uneven, due to an unexpected factor: the Great Lakes.
 Now I've called other lakes on Venus great, when they compare with Terra's biggest.
 But this belt of Great Lakes like Britomartis, Veronica, Maltby and Virava, is a maze of land and water unlike anything Terran.
 Over an Australia-sized area, one-third of the surface is lake water, one-third highland forest, and one-third lowlands--marsh, desert, and lakeshore.
 The lakes often lie in rift valleys with bare rock walls, or in desert basins cut off from sea-winds, but that much water creates its own climate--the lakes generate rains that green the shores and the highlands southeast of each arm, and the wooded hills send streams back to feed the lakes...
+Rainforest on Britomartis Sound; south-central Aphrodite on Venus after terraforming

 Let's start at Veronica Strait in the southwest--or perhaps it's a very short river.
 Huge Veronica Lake, beyond, takes a couple of hours to cross at full speed.
 Two arcuate capes rise into view at last: Bonnevie Bay, an impact crater 70 km wide at just the right altitude to form a great round bay on Veronica's east shore.
 The north slopes are dry--the first hint of the inland deserts to come.
 Still, Bonnevie Isthmus is mostly fertile--a warm, oak-hilled, twisting strip 700 km long and 200 wide.
-Or is Bonnevie a peninsula?
+Or is Bonnevie a peninsula, not an isthmus?
 Or an island floating in the Veronica-Britomartis Sea?
 Are those rivers or straits in the southeast and northwest?
 Can't be sure yet.

 Two hours' flight north, beyond one of the strait-or-river-valleys, is the Maltby Plateau, a high desert of sage and scrub with open pine woods on the hills.
 In its heart is Lake Maltby, Texas-shaped, and nearly Texas-sized.